underscoreio/shapeless-guide/src/pages/nat/length.md

 ## Sizing generic representations

-One of the main use cases for `Nat` is determining the size of `HLists` and `Coproducts`.
+One use case for `Nat` is
+determining the size of `HLists` and `Coproducts`.
+Shapeless provides the
+`shapeless.ops.hlist.Length` and
-Shapeless provides two type classes for this:
+`shapeless.ops.coproduct.Length` type classes for this.

-  - `shapeless.ops.hlist.Length`
-    for calculating the length of `HLists`;
-  - `shapeless.ops.coproduct.Length`
-    for calculating the length of `Coproducts`.

 Because of the similarity of the names, we typically import the `hlist` and `coproduct` packages